DexRam/MyAnimeList-Server/README.md

    b.
 Configure settings if needed
    c.
 Go to src - middleware
    d.
 Configure security settings if needed
+   e.
+Go to the root folder
+   f.
+Set up your secred key in .env

 4. Run the development server: